DeLanau/SetRankPlugin/README.md

 # Config:
 Rank character length - Determines length of rank, to prevent super big ranks like 'LOOOOOOOOOOOOOOOOL' etc. Default value 6.

+Latin Letters check - If player have at least one non latin letter in rank, he will get error.
+Default false

-Check black list and rank lengt for "rankother add" command - Default false.
+Check black list, rank lengt and latin letters for "rankother add" command - Default false.

 "Black list"=[
     Admin,